Tall Case Clock, Case

 Four brass pillars are riveted into the back plate and pinned at the front plate.
 The time side top pillar is lower and further inside the plates than the strike side top pillar.
 The movement is fastened to the seat board by steel seat board screws threaded into the bottom pillars.
 The brass time and strike barrels are covered with a wrapped brass sheet which is grooved for the weight cords.
 All time and strike train wheels have four-arm crossings.
 The conventional motion work is uncrossed, except for the hour wheel which has three arm crossings.
 The round steel crutch-rod is serpentine in shape and has a closed-end fork.
 The pendulum bridge base is rectangular with rounded bases and circular cutouts at the lower right and upper left.
 It is fastened to the back plate with two screws and two locator pins below the screws.
 The bell stand and bell are missing.

 There are no pulleys or weight cords present.
 The overall length of the pendulum is 43.5”.
 The pendulum rod is steel.
-The bob is a dark metal shell back filled with lead.
+The bob is an iron shell back filled with lead.
 It is 4.2” diameter and 1.0” thick at its center.
-The weights are cylindrical cast iron with rounded bases, semi-conical tops, and cast in metal hooks.
+The weights are cylindrical cast lead with rounded bases, semi-conical tops, and cast in metal hooks.
 One is 2 ¼” diameter, 7” long, and weighs 12 lbs.
 The other is 2 3/8” diameter, 8” long, and weighs 13 lbs.

 Hood: Tall inner sides are nailed from inside to the overlapping upper outer sides; the outer sides are half blind dovetailed to the arched backboard; the inner sides, which are thumbnail molded on the front edges and rabbeted on the rear edges to receive the case backboard, are nailed from the bottom into grooves in the top of the base frame; the base frame sides are tenoned into the base frame front; molding is nailed along the side and front edges of the base frame; the upper outer sides are set in rabbets at the ends of the tympanum and glued (no other method of attachment is visible), they extend 1 3/4" above the top of the inner sides; the lower portion of the tympanum is backed with a board that is shaped to follow the arch of the lower edge of the tympanum and extends to the level of the top of the outer sides; the top board with chamfered ends is notched around the shaped block behind the central plinth and nailed to the top edges of the back, sides, and tympanum backboard.